You are listening to the Sean Hannity Radio Show podcast.

 And you always err on the side of caution.

-This this was a massive storm.
+This was a massive storm.

-And you know, the president had even called in the Marines for Irma rescue operations.
+And, you know, the president had even called in the Marines for Irma rescue operations.

 And so I think people are doing that.

-Uh we have yet to really get the true damage of all of this.
+We have yet to really get the true damage of all of this.

-Seven million plus people without power in Florida as we speak.
+7 million plus people without power in Florida as we speak.

 At least 32 looters arrested.